one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

 3. Right-click on the network adapter and choose **Properties**.
 4. Select **Internet Protocol Version 4 (TCP/IPv4)** and then **Properties**.
 5. Select the radio button for **Use the following DNS Server addresses:** and Set the DNS server to **10.10.10.11** and click **OK** and then **Close**.
-6. You will then lose connection to the ADConnect VM, this is expected.
+6. You will then loose connection to the ADConnect VM, this is expected.
 7. Once you are back at the Microsoft Azure Portal, click **Restart** to restart the **ADConnect** VM.

 ## Exercise 6 - Join the Domain